-'Part Of The History Of Evil,' Parents Say Of Alleged California Synagogue Shooter
+Alleged California Synagogue Shooter 'Part Of The History Of Evil,' His Parents Say

-The parents of the man who opened fire on a California synagogue, killing one person and injuring three more, have broken their silence.
+The parents of the man who allegedly opened fire on a California synagogue, killing one person and injuring three more, have broken their silence.

 In a statement about the shooting, the Earnest family describes being shocked and saddened by the attack on Chabad of Poway synagogue in a San Diego suburb.
 The attack occurred Saturday morning, on the last day of the Passover celebration.